 PNC Skilled Workforce Investment Scholarship

 This scholarship is for students from low- to moderate-income households.
 Students in high-wage, high-demand workforce development programs and/or who plan to transfer to a Kentucky four-year university to earn a baccalaureate degree are eligible to apply as well.
-This scholarship is awarded for $1000 for tuition only.
-The award will be applied at $500 each semester.
-Recipients may apply for a second year award; however, they will compete with new applicants as well.
+This scholarship is awarded for $500.00 for tuition only.
 Applicants must have a FAFSA on file and complete the appropriate application for this scholarship.
 Applications will be forwarded to the KCTCS Foundation and will be screened by a scholarship committee.

 KCTCS Workforce Development Transfer Scholarship*

 KCTCS provides two $4000 scholarships to second-year students who plan to earn a degree from KCTCS and then transfer to a Kentucky public or independent four-year college or university.
 One additional $3000 scholarship is available to a first-year student and is renewable if the student maintains good academic standing.
 Applicants must be enrolled in a science, technology, engineering or mathematic discipline, health professions, or applied sciences.
 Recommendations from Southcentral Kentucky Community & Technical College are forwarded to the KCTCS Scholarship Committee for final selection.